 Firewood Heat

 Figuring out what size wood stove you need is extra important because you don’t want to take up unnecessary space in your tiny house.
-With a real fire in your home, you will also want to take necessary precautions to ensure that your wood stove is secured into the floor, as well as that there is a safe perimeter around the unit.
+With a real fire in your home, you will also want to take necessary precautions to ensure that your wood stove is secured to the floor, as well as that there is a safe perimeter around the unit.

 Pros: